 However, the random number generator is.
 Primarily a black box that we cannot explain.
 If RdRand contained an NSA backdoor, the government.
 Would be able to break encryption keys that were generated with only data.
 Supplied by that random number generator.

-In December 2013, FreeBSD’s developers removed support for using.
+In December 2013, FreeBSD’s developers removed support for use.
 RdRand directly as a source of randomness, saying they don’t have any confidence in it.
 The output of the RdRand device would be entered into.
-Another algorithm that adds additional entropy, ensuring that any.
+Another algorithm that adds additional entropy, ensures that any.
 Backdoors in the random number generator do not have any relevance.
 Linux has worked like this, further randomizing the random data coming from RdRand to make sure it is not predictable even if there was a backdoor.